 Math games are revolutionizing how ADHD children engage with numbers and calculations.
 By combining captivating visuals, immediate feedback and reward systems, these games transform what might otherwise be a frustrating experience into an engaging adventure that keeps students focused and motivated to learn.

 Parents often face a real challenge when looking for math games that keep their ADHD children focused and interested.
-Traditional math learning methods can leave these kids feeling bored or frustrated.
+Conventional math teaching techniques often result in boredom or frustration for children with ADHD, highlighting the need for engaging and adaptive learning tools.
 The good news is that interactive math games offer a practical solution.

 However all games are not the same - time spent on task is important, so is the design of the game from a pedagogical and kid-safety standpoint.